The 20 Best Chronic T-Cell Leukemia (CTCL) Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Kelly G. Ross, MD, specializes in hematology oncology and is board-certified in hematolgoy and medical oncology by the American Board of Internal Medicine.
 She is affiliated with UPMC Shadyside and UPMC Presbyterian.
 Dr. Ross completed her fellowship at the University of Colorado and residency and medical degree at the University of Pittsburgh School of Medicine.
 Dr. Ross is rated as an Experienced provider by MediFind in the treatment of Chronic T-Cell Leukemia (CTCL).
-Her top areas of expertise are Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Mantle Cell Lymphoma (MCL), Bone Marrow Aspiration, and Bone Marrow Transplant.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Mantle Cell Lymphoma (MCL), Bone Marrow Aspiration, and Bone Marrow Transplant.
+Dr. Ross is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine.

 Pittsburgh, PA